wp-plugins/flash-gallery/readme.txt

 == Description ==

-The Flash Gallery plugin lets you turn your ordinary galleries into awesome Flash image walls, with full screen slideshow support and more!
+Flash Gallery uses [Jerald Zhan's](http://www.zcube.sg) cool [zGallery](http://flashden.net/item/zgallery-v1-fit-2-screen-xml-gallery/43071) to display your post galleries.

-It is *especially* great for when you have *lots* of images in a post, or want to have several categories in one gallery.
+It is great for when you have *lots* of images in a post, or want to have several categories in one gallery.
 [Here's an example](http://game.hgo.se/blog/gotland-game-awards-2009/) showing some 600 pictures in 7 albums.

-The plugin uses a modified version of [Jerald Zhan's](http://www.zcube.sg) excellent [zGallery](http://flashden.net/item/zgallery-v1-fit-2-screen-xml-gallery/43071)

 **Flash Gallery supports:**

 * full screen viewing

 * slideshow

 * multiple albums/categories per post

 * deep linking

 * RSS-readers

 * mouse- & keyboard interaction

 * configurable gallery background and logo

 See [Installation](http://wordpress.org/extend/plugins/flash-gallery/installation/) for more instructions.